jcvignoli/lumiere-movies/src/README.txt

 More flexibility for the auto title widget users: You can now prevent a post from displaying the auto title widget by ticking in the post edition's the Lumiere option "Deactivate autowidget for this post".

 == Upgrade Notice ==

+= 4.4 =

+Check after a few minutes if the display order of data is the same you want.
+You may have to fix it.

 = 4.3.3 =